turingschool/front-end-curriculum/lessons/module-1/jquery-jigsaw.md

 * What happens when you select and element using vanilla JavaScript (`document.querySelector()`) and then try to use a jQuery method for getting the text of that element?
 Provide examples of this and what errors you see.
 * If you have a jQuery selector that returns multiple elements, say `$('.link-img')`, then do you need to use a `for` loop to change the elements?
 Why or why not?
 What is returned by the selector?
 * Create a demo (in CodePen) getting the text and setting the text of different elements.
+* Where do you go to find the official jQuery docs?
+* On [this doc page](http://api.jquery.com/text/), there are two parts of the page, each with a black header: one `text()` and the other `text( text )`.
+What is the purpose of these two different sections?
+Can you find other examples where a page is written/organized in this way?

 ### Events